-KCR 5 Workforce Development Previous Curren Risk Ow ner: SD Corporate Strategy, Commissioning and Public Health Risk Type: Colleague / Operational : delivery of services is negatively impacted through a reduction in number and / or capability of council workforce.
-We I, capable and motivated workforce in order to meet the expectations of our partners and communities. are reliant on mainta ining a suita ably essentia impact o te: We continue to experience challenging operating conditions in line with other public and private sector organisation I roles only, these remain subject to significant market pressures.
-The impact of operating with high levels of vacancies on existing employees.
-Sickness levels have peaked in line with seasonal flu and a new strain of Covid which places an ac al action remains elevated, as the Council enter another round of pay negotiations with trade unions where expectation / temporary staff con dditional strain on res tinues to ne ources.
-The gatively Sources of risk and Mitigating controls / actions Responsible Officer Previous Curren 5.1 Failure to deliver the recruitment requirements to resource council roles, primarily due to market conditions including salary expectations or role specifications, leading to increasing numbers of agency / contracted staff with resulting financial and operational implications.
-Head of People Services 5x4 = 20 5x4 = 2 5.1.1 Recruitment strategy to promote the range of employee benefits and emphasise the job satisfaction factors, specifically from service employment Refocussed to target essential roles only s only 5.1.2 Recruitment initiatives include working with the job centre, launch of careers site, working with employment and skills and social media campaigns.
-Marketing / Comms activity focussing on essential roles only Successful recruitment events held in Q3 l in Q3 5.1.3 Embedding flexibility into the recruitment process where possible and responding to changing candidate expectations.
+K CR 5 Workforce Development Previous Current R isk Ow ner: SD Corporate Strategy, Commissioning and Public Health Risk Type: Colleague / Operational •

+Risk that delivery of services is negatively impacted through a reduction in number and / or capability of council workforce.
+We are reliant on maintaining a suitably qualified, capable and motivated workforce in order to meet the expectations of our partners and communities.

+Q4 update: We continue to experience challenging operating conditions in line with other public and private sector organisations.
+Whilst recruitment is limited to essential roles only, these remain subject to significant market pressures.
+The impact of operating with high levels of vacancies / temporary staff continues to negatively impact on existing employees.
+Sickness levels have peaked in line with seasonal flu and a new strain of Covid which places an additional strain on resources.
+The risk of industrial action remains elevated, as the Council enter another round of pay negotiations with trade unions where expectations on salary increase will be high.

+Sources ources of risk and Mitigating controls / actions Previous Current 5.1 Failure to deliver the recruitment requirements to resource council roles, primarily due to market conditions including salary expectations or role specifications, leading to increasing numbers of agency / contracted staff with resulting financial and operational implications.
+Head of People Services 5x4 = 20 5x4 = 20 5.1.1 Recruitment strategy to promote the range of employee benefits and emphasise the job satisfaction factors, specifically from service employment Refocussed to target e ssential role s only 5.1.2 Recruitment initiatives include working with the job centre, launch of careers site, working with employment and skills and social media campaigns.
+Marketing / Comms activity focussing on essential roles only Successful recruitment t events held in Q3 5.1.3 Embedding flexibility into the recruitment process where possible and responding to changing candidate expectations.
 Eg. Application form has been further simplified.
 5.1.4 Engage and encourage younger people through targeted apprenticeships, training and career development opportunities as well as support into employment programmes (Project Search, Kickstart and work experience) 5.2 The risk of failing to retain a motivated, sustainable and diverse workforce, appropriately skilled to meet the demands of the council / government agenda.
-Head of People Services 5x4 = 20 5x4 = 2 5.2.1 Refreshed People Strategy now in place, with regular monitoring of workforce data at ET and SLTs Ongoing - monthly re porting in pla ice 5.2.2 Appropriate oversight and scrutiny in place through updates provided to Personnel Committee and Corporate Scrutiny Panel, specifically on recruitment and retention challenges Ad hoc 5.2.3 Dedicated resource is in place to support services with the most acute need, utilising more creative approaches such as talent banks, alternative advertising approaches and bespoke events.
+Head of People Services 5x4 = 20 5x4 = 20 5.2.1 Refreshed People Strategy now in place, with regular monitoring of workforce data at ET and SLTs Ongoing - monthly rep orting in pla ice 5.2.2 Appropriate oversight and scrutiny in place through updates provided to Personnel Committee and Corporate Scrutiny Panel, specifically on recruitment and retention challenges 5.2.3 Dedicated resource is in place to support services with the most acute need, utilising more creative approaches such as talent banks, alternative advertising approaches and bespoke events.
 5.2.4 Workforce planning is developing and work being undertaken across more council services, initial focus is on succession planning 5.2.5 My Learning (MiPod Xtra replacement) has now launched making learning easier to access for everyone.
-My Space, new employee portal launched, making accessing employee content easier from personal devices Monitoring of complete mandatory / role spece
+My Space, new employee portal launched, making accessing employee content easier from personal devices Monitoring of complet mandatory / role spec reviewed